 The Algarve is a traveler’s paradise, especially for the ones who love to surf or spend time at the beach in the European summer.
 Because of this, there are lots of hostels and guesthouses for a very reasonable price throughout the entire south coast.
 However, you’ll also find lots of beautiful hotels and resorts with stunning ocean views.

-If you have a campervan in Portugal, there are lots of great spots to park up on the clifftops outside.
-Use the park4night app to find all campsites, including reviews and amenities.
+If you have a campervan in Portugal, there are lots of great spots to park on the clifftops outside.
+We used the park4night app to find all campsites, including reviews and amenities โ it was super useful!

 Salema Eco Camp